swordjjy/Getting-And-Cleaning-Data-PA/codebook.md

 * Read features.txt into variable features.
 Extract the measurements on the mean and strandard deviation and get a subset of xData, then rename the column name.

-* Read activity_labels.txt into variable activity, apply descriptive activity names to name the activities in the data set and all feature names (attributes), activity names are converted to lower case and remove the underscore between letters and brackets.
+* Read activity_labels.txt into variable activity, apply descriptive activity names to name the activities in the data set , all feature names (attributes), activity names are converted to lower case and remove the brackets and underscore between letters.

 * Combine subjData,yData,xData by column into cleanData and save as merged_cleanData.txt.